joeytwiddle/cheatsheets/vim_use_netrw_as_a_file_tree_sidebar.md

       or
     CTRL-W h/j/k/l

-You can expand or shrink the current window with:
+You can set the width of the current window with:

-    30 CTRL-W >

-    5 CTRL-W <
+    120 CTRL-W |

 Now focus back on the netrw explorer.